helemanc/gryffindor/README.md

 │   └── unavailable_pic_ids    ---> Fictional characters with unaccessible images, but have an image property in the Wikidata KB
 ├── scripts                    ---> Bash scripts
 └── src
-    ├── data-preprocessing     ---> Data collection codes from DBpedia and Wikipedia, and ground truth image downloader ├── evaluation             ---> Result evaluation
+    ├── data-collection        ---> Data collection codes from DBpedia and Wikipedia, and ground truth image downloader ├── evaluation             ---> Result evaluation
     │   ├── evaluation-emotion
     │   └── evaluation-image-semantic